As an Amazon Associate I earn from qualifying purchases. Other affiliate programs also sponsor ads on this site.

 5. Before landing

-- Battery power is adequate for landing,
+- Battery power is adequate for landing in desired spot,

 - Descent path is clear of obstructions, and